How Much Does an Electric Outdoor Grill Cost?

 How Much Do Electric Grills Cost?

-You can purchase an outdoor electric grill for as little as $100, but the most expensive models can cost upwards of $1,000.
+According to Food and Wine, you can purchase an outdoor electric grill for as little as $100 (CAD 133), but the most expensive models can cost up to $1,480 (CAD 1,964) or more.
 An electric grill is generally cheaper than a propane or charcoal model of similar quality, and you'll have a wider choice of budget options if you opt for an electric grill.

 When it comes to running costs, electric grills are among the cheapest outdoor options.
 However, the exact running costs depend on how much electricity costs in your area.
 If you're lucky enough to have solar panels installed, you could run your electric grill all summer for no cost at all.